LuBHUB/python-examples/README.md

 ### [quotes](quotes/quotes.py)

-An example of a slightly longer module, for processing quoted text in strings.
+An example module, for processing quoted text in strings.

 * regular expressions

 ### [SQL](SQL/)

-Examples of SQL, either just as SQL or executed from Python via `sqlite3`.
+Examples of SQL, either just as SQL or executed from Python via sqlite3.

 * SQL